mmb-carb/ESTA_Documentation/docs/USERS_GUIDE.md

     input/defaults/surrogates/temporal/calvad_gai_dow_factors_2012.csv

-The Calvad day-of-week profiles are given by GAI, day-of-week, and the four Calvad vehicle types.
+The CalVAD day-of-week profiles are given by GAI, day-of-week, and the four CalVAD vehicle types.
 The CSV file format used is:

     REGION,Day,DOW,LD,LM,HH,SBUS
     1,1,sun,1.200535,0.823616,0.418047,0